happymongoose/iap_badger/README.md

 			--The product type
 			productType = "non-consumable",

-			--This function is called when a purchase is complete or a restore is made.
+			--This function is called when a purchase is complete. onPurchase=function() iap.setInventoryValue("unlock", true) end,
-			--Only changes to the inventory should be made within this function. onPurchase=function() iap.setInventoryValue("unlock", true) end,

-			--This function is called when a refund is made.
-			--Only changes to the inventory should be made within this function. onRefund=function() iap.removeFromInventory("unlock", true) end,
+			--The function is called when a refund is made onRefund=function() iap.removeFromInventory("unlock", true) end,

 		}